 A. Cut the gasket for the top seal to fit snugly between the side seals as it lies across the top of the door.

-B. Insert the gasket into the metal retainer, and screw the retainer into the top of the door frame according to the illustration.
-Make sure no light penetrates between the top and side seals.
+B. Insert the gasket into the metal the top of the door frame according to the penetrates between the top and side seals.

 C. Trim the retainer if it is necessary.